lovettchris/wincam/README.md

 To create a variable length video based on other input run the encode_video in a background thread then call `camera.stop_encoding()` to stop it.

+# Building the code

+To build the C++ code you need Visual Studio 2022 and the Windows SDK version 10.0.26100.0.
+You also need to install the latest FFmpeg binaries, includes and libs from https://ffmpeg.org/download.html then set an environment variable named  `FFmpegPath` pointing to the installed bin folder where you see `ffmpeg.exe`.

+Now load the `src\ScreenCapture.sln` into Visual Studio and select Release, x64 build configuration and select Build/Rebuild.
+Use the `src\build.cmd` command to copy the built binaries to the right location in the python wincam folder so that `pip install -e .` of your wincam bits will find these newly built binaries.

 ## Credits